 The Jurisprudence Examination may be written at the office of the Saskatchewan College of Pharmacy Professionals on the following days and times, providing they are available:

 - Tuesday to Thursday – 9:30 a.m. or 1:30 p.m.

 Appointments may be made by contacting SCPP at 306-584-2292 or at firstname.lastname@example.org

 To prepare for the exam, candidates should be knowledgeable and understand the application of all legislation, practice standards, guidelines and joint statements relevant to the practice of pharmacy in the province of Saskatchewan.
-Please read and link to the documents in this Study Guide.
+Please read and link to the documents in the Jurisprudence Exam Study Outline.
 Candidates are responsible to know and understand all materials.
 Note that the guide may be adjusted as legislation changes.
 Ensure the latest version is being reviewed.

 Candidates are provided two hours to complete the multiple choice exam and will receive their pass/fail result immediately after completing the exam.